STEMgraph/ac584d6d-1397-49d9-8319-85e9fbd4b765/learning-objective.md

-At the end of this challenge, the scholar will be able to use the cd-, ls- and pwd-command to traverse their POSIX filesystem.
+At the end of this challenge, the scholar will be able to use the terminal-emulator to let the computer evaluate basic expressions.